py-why/dowhy/docs/source/user_guide/modeling_gcm/model_evaluation.rst

     ==== Evaluation of Causal Mechanisms ====
     Root nodes are evaluated based on the KL divergence between the generated and the observed distribution.
-    Non-root nodes are evaluated based on the (normalized) Continuous Ranked Probability Score (CRPS), which is a generalizes the Mean Absolute Percentage Error to probabilistic predictions.
+    Non-root nodes are mainly evaluated based on the (normalized) Continuous Ranked Probability Score (CRPS), which is a generalizes the Mean Absolute Percentage Error to probabilistic predictions.
 Since the causal mechanisms produce conditional distributions, this should give some insights into their performance and calibration.
-However, note that many algorithms are still relatively robust against poor model performances.
+In addition, the mean squared error (MSE), the normalized MSE (NMSE), the R2 coefficient and the F1 score (for categorical nodes) is reported.

+    --- Node X
-    --- Node X: The KL divergence between generated and observed distribution is 0.020548269898818708.
+    - The KL divergence between generated and observed distribution is 0.009626590006593095.
     The estimated KL divergence indicates an overall very good representation of the data distribution.

+    --- Node Y
+    - The MSE is 0.9757997114620423.
+    - The NMSE is 0.43990166981441525.
+    - The R2 coefficient is 0.8061235344428738.
-    --- Node Y: The normalized CRPS of this node is 0.26169914525652427.
+    - The normalized CRPS is 0.25017606839653783.
     The estimated CRPS indicates a good model performance.
+    The mechanism is better or equally good than all 7 baseline mechanisms.

+    --- Node Z
+    - The MSE is 1.0203244742317465.
+    - The NMSE is 0.14823906495213202.
+    - The R2 coefficient is 0.9779316094447573.
-    --- Node Z: The normalized CRPS of this node is 0.08497732548860475.
+    - The normalized CRPS is 0.08426403180533645.
     The estimated CRPS indicates a very good model performance.
+    The mechanism is better or equally good than all 7 baseline mechanisms.

     ==== Evaluation of Invertible Functional Causal Model Assumption ====

-    --- The model assumption for node Y is not rejected with a p-value of 0.9261751353508025 (after potential adjustment) and a significance level of 0.05.
+    --- The model assumption for node Y is not rejected with a p-value of 1.0 (after potential adjustment) and a significance level of 0.05.
     This implies that the model assumption might be valid.

     --- The model assumption for node Z is not rejected with a p-value of 1.0 (after potential adjustment) and a significance level of 0.05.